 - build-up of fluid in the joints

-Lupus pregnancies and increased rate of miscarriage and premature birth
+Lupus pregnancies and increased rate of premature birth and miscarriage

 This is most likely to happen in the second trimester.
-The impaired placenta is not able to supply the baby with sufficient nourishment and the baby’s growth is slowed.
+The placenta isn’t able to supply the baby with sufficient nourishment and the baby’s growth is slowed.
 This may require early delivery via caesarean section.
 If the baby is born after 30 weeks’ gestation, or is at least 1.3 kg in weight, its chances of survival are good.

-Pre-eclampsia is a condition that involves increased blood pressure or protein in the blood (or both).
+Pre-eclampsia is a condition that involves increased blood pressure, fluid retention and protein in the urine.
 It occurs in one in five women with lupus.
-If left untreated, this condition endangers the life of both the woman and baby.
+If left untreated it can endanger the life of both the woman and her baby.
 Pre-eclampsia can be treated.
 However, depending on the severity, it may also require early delivery.

-Around one third of women with lupus have anti-Ro or anti-SSA antibodies.
-These antibodies may cause lupus-like symptoms in the baby once it is born.
+Around one third of women with lupus have antibodies that may cause lupus-like symptoms in their baby once it‘s born.
 This is known as neonatal lupus.
 Symptoms may include skin rash, unusual blood count and, rarely, heartbeat irregularities.
 This is not SLE.

-Some women with lupus should delay pregnancy if they are planning to have a baby.
-They include:
+Some women with lupus should delay pregnancy and discuss their plan with their treating doctor when they are planning to have a baby.

 - women whose lupus is active

-- women taking medication such as cyclophosphamide, chlorambucil, hydroxychloroquine (Plaquenil) and azathioprine
+- women taking medication such as methotrexate, mycophenolate, or cyclophosphamide